Running Mock Interviews

 |

-- Log in to the Interview Portal directly as an applicant:
+- Log in to the ResidencyCAS application as the test applicant.

 - Use the Test Hardware feature to check your audio and video settings.